Soils Erosion & Its Control in India

 (i) Afforestation programe by planting trees.

-(ii) Compensatory forestry programme (1971) to compensate the loss of the forest
+(ii) Compensatory forestry programme (1971) to compensate the loss of the forest which took place.

 (iii) Mulching programme-moisture of the land is to be maintained.

-(iv) Social forestry gives emphasis over forestry on governmental lands and
+(iv) Social forestry gives emphasis over forestry on governmental lands and villages.

 (v) Bunding scheme in rills and gullies.